auliawiguna/goshaka-starter/README.md

 - My Profile
 - Change Profile
 - Example of CRUD function
-- Verification on email change
+- Verification of email change
 - Role Permission Based Access Control inspired by [Spatie Laravel Permission Matrix](https://github.com/spatie/laravel-permission)
 - Pagination
 - Cronjob using [gocron](https://github.com/go-co-op/gocron)
-- Upload file to AWS S3
+- Upload the file to AWS S3

 ## Middlewares
 ### Using rate limiter
 We have 3 rate limiters here:
-- ThrottleByIp, this rate limiter will limits requests by the user's IP, if you are using Nginx, please make sure that the x-real-ip header is exposed to the back end
+- ThrottleByIp, this rate limiter will limit requests by the user's IP, if you are using Nginx, please make sure that the x-real-ip header is exposed to the back end
 - ThrottleByKeyAndIP, this rate limiter will limit requests by the user's IP and a custom key, for example, if you need to rate limit an endpoint to register, you may use this rate limiter by ThrottleByKeyAndIP("register", 60, 60).
-It will limits request from an IP with the key "register" to only 60 times each 60 seconds
+It will limit requests from an IP with the key "register" to only 60 times each 60 seconds
 - ThrottleByKey, this rate limiter will limit requests by a custom key, for example, if you need to rate limit an endpoint to register, you may use this rate limiter by ThrottleByKey("register", 60, 60).
-It will limits request from any IP with the key "register" to only 60 times each 60 seconds
+It will limits requests from any IP with the key "register" to only 60 times each 60 seconds
-For the real example, you may open `app/routes/api/v1/auth.go`
+For the actual example, you may open `app/routes/api/v1/auth.go`

 ### Protect a route using JWT
-You can use `PermissionAuth` middleware to protect a URL by the current user's permissions.
-It means that the users must have particular permission(s) in order to access the protected routes.
+You can use the `PermissionAuth` middleware to protect a URL with the current user's permission.
+It means that the users must have particular permission(s) to access the protected routes.
 You need to import `goshaka/app/middlewares` and then add the `middlewares.PermissionAuth` middleware as a route handler, you can see the example in `app/routes/api/v1/user.go`.
-For example `middlewares.PermissionAuth([]string{"user-read"})` , it means in order to access a particular route, a user must have permission `user-read`
+For example `middlewares.PermissionAuth([]string{"user-read"})` , means to access a particular route, a user must have permission `user-read`

-### Protect a route using user's permission checker
+### Protect a route using the user's permission checker
-You can use `PermissionAuth` middleware to protect a URL by the current user's permissions.
-It means that the users must have particular permission(s) in order to access the protected routes.
+You can use the `PermissionAuth` middleware to protect a URL with the current user's permission.
+It means that the users must have particular permission(s) to access the protected routes.
 You need to import `goshaka/app/middlewares` and then add the `middlewares.PermissionAuth` middleware as a route handler, you can see the example in `app/routes/api/v1/user.go`.
-For example `middlewares.PermissionAuth([]string{"user-read"})` , it means in order to access particular route, a user must have permission `user-read`
+For example `middlewares.PermissionAuth([]string{"user-read"})` , means to access a particular route, a user must have permission `user-read`

-### Protect a route using user's role checker
+### Protect a route using the user's role checker
 You can use `RoleAuth` middleware to protect a URL from the current user's roles.
-It means that the users must have a particular role(s) in order to access the protected routes.
+It means that the users must have a particular role(s) to access the protected routes.
 You need to import `goshaka/app/middlewares` and then add the `middlewares.RoleAuth` middleware as a route handler, you can see the example in `app/routes/api/v1/user.go`.
-For example `middlewares.RoleAuth([]string{"admin"})` , it means in order to access the particular route, a user must have the role `admin`
+For example `middlewares.RoleAuth([]string{"admin"})` , means to access the particular route, a user must have the role `admin`

 ## Capabilities
 - Auto migration